 “A Walk to Remember” is narrated by Landon Carter, the teenage son of a wealthy congressman in Beaufort, North Carolina.
 He reluctantly asks the daughter of a Baptist minister, Jamie Sullivan, to a school dance.
 The two fall in love despite their different backgrounds, and then Jamie tells Landon she’s dying of leukemia.
 The two marry even though Jamie is bound to a wheelchair and cannot walk.
 She insists on walking down the aisle to get married, which she does.
 Landon later recalls his story as his bride’s journey down the aisle in the church was a walk to remember.

 “Dear John” is about the love between John Tyree and Savannah Curtis.
 They fall in love one summer, but then John decides to join the Army to get away from his inattentive father.
 John re-enlists after the events of Sept.
 11, 2001, and continues his military service.
 When he returns home on leave following his father’s death, John learns Savannah moved on and got married despite her continued feelings for John.
 However, John still finds a way to love Savannah after he realizes that her happiness means more to him than his own.

 4. Message in a Bottle

-When Theresa Osborne finds a bottle on the beach, she finds a note inside written from Garrett to Catherine.
+When Theresa Osborne finds a bottle on the beach, she finds a love note inside written from Garrett to Catherine.
 The recently divorced journalist goes on a quest to find Garrett because the note was written three weeks before she read it.
 The note describes how Garrett lost Catherine, but then Theresa finds him after finding his bottle on the beach.